“DAMBUSTERS” BREACH RUHR DAMS

 London, England • May 16, 1943

-At least since 1937, two years before the outbreak of European hostilities, British intelligence had looked into developing alternative ways to destroy German factories in the Ruhr Valley, Germany’s industrial heartland.
+At least since 1937, 2 years before the outbreak of European hostilities, British intelligence had looked into developing alternative ways to destroy German factories in the Ruhr Valley, Germany’s industrial heartland.
 One suggestion was to attack dams in the Ruhr region.
 The idea was to blow up the dams or strike them with bombs to create breaches that would cause catastrophic flooding.
-Late on this date, May 16, 1943, a Royal Air Force squadron of 19 modified Avro four-engine Lancaster Mk.III heavy bombers, each with a 9,250‑lb payload of one externally mounted, specially designed “bouncing bomb” (actually a revolving depth charge codenamed Upkeep), flew toward three dams on the Moehne and Eder rivers in the Ruhr Valley.
+Late on this date, May 16, 1943, a Royal Air Force squadron of 19 modified Avro 4‑engine Lancaster Mk.III heavy bombers, each with a 9,250 lb./4,196 kilograms payload of 1 externally mounted, specially designed “bouncing bomb” (actually a revolving depth charge codenamed Upkeep), flew toward 3 dams on the Moehne and Eder rivers in the Ruhr Valley.

-The spectacular feat of precision bombing, arguably the most audacious bombing raid of the European war, breached two of the three targeted dams.
-The Moehne dam alone spilled around 330 million tons of water (87 percent of its reservoir) into the western Ruhr region, devastating factories, homes, mines, bridges, roads, pumping stations, and farmland for miles around.
+The spectacular feat of precision bombing, arguably the most audacious bombing raid of the European war, breached 2 of the 3 targeted dams.
+The Moehne dam alone spilled around 330 million tons of water (87 percent of its reservoir) into the western Ruhr region, devastating factories, homes, mines, bridges, roads, pumping stations, and farmland for miles/kilometers around.
 Some farmland remained effectively unusable until the 1950s.
-The loss of the two dam power plants and the destruction of seven others interrupted hydroelectric power generation for about two weeks.
+The loss of the 2 dam power plants and the destruction of 7 others interrupted hydroelectric power generation for about 2 weeks.
 The greatest impact was felt, as intended, on the Ruhr’s munitions industry.
 German leader Adolf Hitler dispatched 7,000 workers to clean up the damage and begin rebuilding the dams.
-He also approved the transfer of an additional 20,000 workers, many from Atlantic Wall projects, to assist with the dam repairs, which were completed five months later for a loss of as little as 5 percent of armament production in the latter half of 1943.
+He also approved the transfer of an additional 20,000 workers, many from Atlantic Wall projects, to assist with the dam repairs, which were completed 5 months later for a loss of as little as 5 percent of armament production in the latter half of 1943.
 Strangely, the RAF, at a cost of 8 Lancasters and 53 crew members in the Chastise raid, did not return to bomb the dams as they underwent repairs.

 Bodies of at least 1,579 victims were found along the Moehne and Ruhr rivers, with hundreds of people gone missing.
 The city of Neheim was worst hit: over 800 people perished, among them some 500 female slave laborers from the Soviet Union.
 The drowning of thousands of civilians and POWs led to changes in the Geneva Convention to prohibit similar raids in the future “if such may cause release of dangerous forces from the works or installations and consequent severe losses on the civilian population.”